Looking after a reef tank at home requires dedication, profound knowledge, and having the right equipment.

 At this mounting height, there are still some hotspots, though, so if you want to go the extra mile you can remove much of the lensing to ensure a better and more even light spread.

-I would not recommend going above 70% intensity on the blue channel even with an SPS-dominant reef tank.
+Nevertheless, I would not recommend going above 70% intensity on the blue channel even with an SPS-dominant reef tank.

-Anyway, I did end up getting these and confirmed the only flaw that a few reported.
+Anyhow, I did end up getting these and confirmed the only flaw that a few reported.

 The built-in timer does not stay consistent and if you’re running multiple fixtures they will go out of sync eventually.